 This had three of Ellie’s favorites: tofu, mushrooms, and noodles.
 She wouldn’t eat the bok choy, but handled everything else.
 Not too bad I guess.
 And Aya said it tasted like Japan so I counted that as a compliment too.

 This recipe is only for two, so make adjustments accordingly.
 I also used 4 tablespoons of miso instead of the 2-3 in the recipe.

 I know this sounds weird.
 I was a little iffy on it too.
 I like cauliflower, but a cauliflower instead of pulled pork?
 I’m not so sure.
 However, I really liked these!
 Topped with caramelized onions and homemade BBQ sauce, I barely noticed it was cauliflower.
-Well, you could taste the cauliflower, but in a good way.
+Well, maybe that’s a stretch.
+You could definitely taste the cauliflower, but in a good way.
 You have to like cauliflower to like this.